cmolodo/covid-19/README.md

 https://www.coronavirus.cchealth.org/
 Live data entered as of 2020-03-19, backfilled using JHU data, press releases, and WaybackMachine archive snapshots.

+Case numbers corrected based on public health dashboard as of 2020-04-16, previously off by one day (daily numbers reported were actually from the previous day, mistakenly entered as being for the date reported).

 #### Los Angeles County
 http://publichealth.lacounty.gov/media/Coronavirus/
 Testing numbers: http://publichealth.lacounty.gov/acd/docs/COVID19SurveillanceDataLAC.pdf